Heavy Haul Rates Per Mile for Oversize and Equipment Loads

 Costs for transporting heavy loads range widely.
 No two shipping firms or charges will be identical.
 You should get quotes from multiple shipping firms to get an idea of the pricing range available for your project.

-The market for transporting heavy machinery is highly competitive with prices fluctuating often.
-These are three primary criteria that affect heavy haul rates per mile which we have presented for you.
+The market for transporting heavy machinery is highly competitive, with prices fluctuating often.
+These are three primary criteria that affect heavy haul rates per mile, which we have presented to you.
 It is up to you at this point to use that information to negotiate the best possible price.

-These aren’t the only factors, and you will see the ones that pertain to you listed in your quote.
+These aren’t the only factors; you will see the ones that pertain to you listed in your quote.

 Compare the quotes you receive from different companies, and do not hesitate to contact many companies before you receive the rate you are happy with.
 If one company charges for something that another company does not, ask both companies why.
 A charge that may be included in one company’s quote may be present for many reasons.